Melicope broadbentiana: Description

-Melicope broadbentiana is a tree that typically grows to a height of 20 mm but also forms flowers and fruit as a shrub.
+Melicope broadbentiana is a tree that may grow to a height of 20 m but will flower and fruit as a shrub.
 The leaves are simple and/or trifoliate and arranged in opposite pairs.
 The simple leaves are egg-shaped to elliptical, 40–100 mm long and 15–40 mm wide on a petiole 10–30 mm long.
 The end leaflet of trifoliate leaves is elliptical, 45–160 mm long and 15–55 mm wide on a petiole 20–90 mm long.
 The flowers are arranged in panicles 13–60 mm long in leaf axils.
 The flowers are bisexual, male-only, female only, or both male-only and female-only.
 The sepals are egg-shaped to round, 1–1.3 mm long and fused at the base.
 The petals are white, 2.5–3.5 mm long and the four stamens, when present, alternate with four shorter staminodes.
 Flowering occurs in most months and the fruit consists of up to four follicles 9–12 mm long and fused at the base.